orlamadden/orlamadden/README.md

 <h2 align="center">Hey!
 My name is Orla Madden. 👋🤓</h2>
 <p>I'm a UX Product Designer from Ireland.
 Recently completed a diploma in Full Stack Software Development.
 Welcome to my profile where you will find a bunch of stuff that I like to build and neglect.</p>

-🌱 I’m currently learning Python, R, Sass and Nunjucks.
+🌱 I’m currently learning Python and R.
-🔭 I’m currently working on some personal projects.
+🔭 I’m currently doing an MSc. in Data Science and Analysis.

 <h3 align="center">Stay cool!</h3>